rgucluer/workbench/docs/install-prod-2404.md

 ssh-add ~/.ssh/<prod_ssh_key>
 ```

 If there is a non-root user with sudo privileges on the server, connect to server with that user.
-Then continue with "Update apt packages" step.
+Then continue with "On VPS: Update apt packages" step.

 Else,